Facts about Dioxins

 Dioxins do not easily dissolve in water and therefore most of the dioxins that enter surface water become strongly attached to particles and eventually settle in the sediment.
 Dioxins that deposit on land bind strongly to soil particles.
 However, the presence of other chemical pollutants in contaminated soil, such as those found at Superfund sites, may dissolve dioxins, making it easier for dioxins to move through the soil.
 Particles and oils contaminated with dioxins can occasionally result in contamination of groundwater.
 Soil erosion and surface runoff can also transport dioxins into surface water.

 Terrestrial and aquatic animals consume dioxins on plants and in the air, water, sediment, and soil.
 Dioxins are difficult for the body to breakdown and are slowly excreted.
 Concentrations usually increase at each step in the food chain, e.g., dioxins in plants are concentrated in the bodies of plant eating animals and are then further concentrated when meat eating animals eat plant eating animals.
 This process, known as biomagnification, is the reason low levels of dioxins in water, sediment, soil and vegetation can result in elevated concentrations in terrestrial and aquatic animals.
 Since dioxins do not easily dissolve in water they tend to move into the fat of animals and plants.
-The U.S. EPA draft dioxin reassessment proposes that most dioxins enter the food chain by being deposited from the atmosphere.
+In 2000, the U.S. EPA draft dioxin reassessment proposes that most dioxins enter the food chain by being deposited from the atmosphere.

 Go to > top.

 How might you be exposed to dioxins?

 Because dioxins have been in our environment for a long time and are so widespread, we all have some amount of dioxins in our bodies.
 Current exposures to dioxins are largely due to past releases.
 Regulatory and voluntary actions have dramatically reduced several of the major historic sources of dioxins.
 Based on measurements by the Center for Disease Control (CDC) it appears that the levels of dioxins in our bodies are also decreasing.For more information about dioxin exposures, see: